No Match Found

-The last ten years have been important ones for the climate change agenda.
+The last fifteen years have been important ones for the climate change agenda.
 Certainly, there has been growing momentum behind a collective will to tackle greenhouse gas emissions, including the international climate agreement in Paris in 2015.
-Yet, action to reduce emissions has been slower than hoped, and hurricanes, flooding and wildfires have almost now become the norm.